mjbhobe/learning_Qt/bogo2bogo/ChocolafStyle/examples/MyProjects/PyDoodle/step03/readme.md

 - `self.modified`, is a `boolean` flag to detect if the doodle has been _modified_ or not.
 Every time a new point is added to `self.points` list, the doodle is flagged as modified and `self.modified` is set to `True`

 Here is the code to handle the `mouse press` event:
-- when the `left` mouse button is pressed, we save the point where it was pressed in the `self.points` list
+- when the `left` mouse button is pressed, we save the point where it was pressed in the `self.points` list, and we set a flag to indicate that our doodle is modified (`self.modified = True`)
-- when the `right` mouse button is pressed, we clear the list of points saved.
+- when the `right` mouse button is pressed, we clear the list of points saved, and we clear the modified flag (`self.modified = False`)

 ```python
 # step03/mainWidow.py